Ovid/git-workflow/README.md

-The `git workflow` tools are designed to support a [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) model popular with DevOps and teams who understand the value of a clean `git` history.
+The `git workflow` tools are designed to support a [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) model popular with DevOps and teams who value a clean `git` history.

 There are only three new commands to remember: